-Dunes Trail from Pinyon Flats is a 4.5 mile lightly trafficked loop trail located near Mosca, Colorado that features a waterfall and is rated as difficult.
+Dunes Trail from Pinyon Flats is a 4.5 mile lightly trafficked loop trail located near Mosca, Colorado that offers scenic views and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Denver, Colorado Springs, or Pueblo, the most common route is south on I-25 to Walsenburg, west on US 160, north on State Highway 150.
 For a more mountainous drive from Denver (same mileage as the I-25 route), you may also take US 285 south, then State Highway 17 south, then County Lane 6 east from Mosca.
 From Albuquerque, drive north on I-25 to Santa Fe, then north on US 285 to Alamosa.
 From Alamosa, take either U.S. Highway 160 east and State Highway 150 north, or State Highway 17 north and County Lane 6 east from Mosca.

 One of my favorite places to hike.
 I've hiked along the dunes, Medano creek and in the forested areas to the East.
 The dunes were created due to high wind, so take that into consideration while packing your gear.
 This National Park is a gem and a must-visit location.
 Visit the interactive Ranger station and bring your camera for sunset shadows on the dunes.

 good: shallow river, giant dunes, camping, clean bathrooms.

 bad: wind + sand will exfoliate you like a sand blaster , kids/elderly even worse. if you see the sand pick up in a cloud find cover fast.

 We hiked the dunes when there were 27 mph winds and it was pretty unpleasant most of the way.
 Once we got to the top, it was very rewarding, and it's really fun running down the dunes.